codexstanford/vscode-epilog-pjames27/README.md

 - Resolving full file content can fail when referenced files have different line endings (CLRF vs LF)

 ## Release Notes
+### 0.3.1
+- Added basic parse error checking for dataset and ruleset files.
+- Also flags when variables appear in datasets.

 ### 0.3.0
 - Significantly improved syntax highlighting through the provision of semantic tokens.
     - Uses Paul Welter's lexers and parsers that CodeX commissioned for Epilog.